YakhiniGroup/Methylation/readme.md

 For your convenience, we supplied sample files in the res folder.
 You should adhere to the format according to these files.
 To supply your file names, as well as other settings, use conf.py.
 Below is an example of what yo  u would have to supply, both in run.py and in conf.py.
 The load_model_ID parameter corresponds to which of the models from the paper you would like to use as pre-training (see paper for details, or if you're not sure - please contact us - we will gladly assist!)

+Before running:

+* The project assumes that you are running prediction.py from within the src folder (all paths are relative to src), so cd to src first.
+* Make sure to have the following driectories in place:
+    * An out directory that contains the sub-folders: "ch3_e_blind", "ch3_blind", "e_blind", "plots", "postTrainingAnalysis".
+If using a pre-trained model, it should be placed under:  ch3_e_blind
+    * A logs directory.

 ### Example